cagta/mojombo.github.io/_posts/2020-08-15-n2bd-processes.md

 * system initialization
 * execution of a process creation system call by a running process
 * a user request to create a new proccess.
-    - opening browser, email etc.
+    - opening browser, email, etc.
 * initiation of a batch job.
-    - main frame runs following job from the queue
+    - mainframe runs following job from the queue

 ### unix: fork